 Conditions and Criteria

-- The target country must be among these countries.
+- The target country must be among the OECD’s these countries.

 - The project must be in the field of renewable energies and/or energy efficiency and/or resource efficiency (waste, waste water and industrial processes).

 - The project must meet a local need.
 Local, direct beneficiaries must be clearly identified.

 - The REPIC project applicant must be a Swiss organization (companies, NGOs, institutes, etc.).

 - The transfer of Swiss know-how and technology must be ensured.